PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 .. figure:: _static/Simple_Stroop_Example_fig.svg

-   Graph representation of the System Composition in the example above.
+   Graph representation of the Composition in the example above.

 As the name of the ``show_graph()`` method suggests, Compositions are represented in PsyNeuLink as graphs, using a standard dependency dictionary format, so that they can also be submitted to other graph theoretic packages for